| |

 Start syncing

 You’ll be prompted with a choice to either sync only new meetings or to merge existing calendar meetings two-way.
-Select your preferred option and click Start.
+Note that the sync never processes meetings older than a month, and there is no limit on future meetings.
+Select your preferred option and click “Start”.

 Customizations